Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: energy identities and integrated decay estimates

 \begin{definition}[Morawetz bulk term] The Morawetz bulk term associated to $\hat K$ on a time slab $\mathcal R_{t_i}^{t_{i+1}}$ is

 \end{definition}

 \begin{definition}[Conformal energy flux] The associated (conformal) energy flux through a slice $\Sigma_t$ is

 \end{definition} Combining the propagation estimate of Proposition~\ref{prep7} with the control of the error term established in Proposition~\ref{prep8}, and applying the inequality iteratively, we are now in a position to derive quantitative decay energy estimates.
-This leads to the following result. \begin{proposition} Let $w_0(v):=v-2r_1^{\ast}$ denote the $w$--coordinate of the intersection point of the ingoing null ray $\{v=\mathrm{const}\}$ with the hypersurface $\{r=r_1\}$, and set $v_{+}:=\max\{1,v\}$.
-Then, for all $v\ge v_0$,
+This leads to the following result. \begin{proposition}[Dyadic redshift-flux decay] Let $w_0(v):=v-2r_1^{\ast}$ denote the $w$-coordinate of the intersection point of the ingoing null ray $\{v=\mathrm{const}\}$ with the hypersurface $\{r=r_1\}$, and set $v_{+}:=\max\{1,v\}$.
+For all $v\ge v_0$,

 and, for all $w$ and $v\ge v_0$,